 Setting Airflow

 With all ductwork connected and a clean filter in place, measure the External Static Pressure (ESP) of the unit in locations below.
-Use the appropriate airflow table for the furnace and outdoor unit installed.
+Use the appropriate airflow table in the Airflow Tables section for the furnace and outdoor unit installed.